-What should I expect before a limited incision rhytidectomy?
+What will happen during a limited incision rhytidectomy?

-- Your caregiver may use thread to pull your tissue upwards.
-This thread also is used to lift your sagging cheeks and brows.
-Your caregiver will pull up the extra skin on your neck and chin.
-He may put glue over the tissue in your cheeks and forehead.
+- Your surgeon will pull your skin and tissues upwards to lift sagging cheeks and brows.
+He or she will pull up the extra skin on your neck and chin.
+Medical glue may be applied over the tissue in your cheeks and forehead.
 This may add fullness to the area and help prevent bruising.
 A gel-like filler also may be used to add fullness to your face.
-The incisions will be closed with stitches and covered with bandages.
+Your surgeon will close the incisions with stitches and cover them with bandages.